 L.I.F.E. is associated with the Syracuse International Christian Church.

-- Terry L. Hines Jr. (Student Advisor)
+- Terry L. Hines Jr. (Student President)

 - David Swann (Campus Advisor)